87tana/ImageObjectClassification_NetworkComparison/README.md

-# Deep Learning Study: Brain Tumor Classification: A Comparative Analysis of Convolutional Neural Network Architecture on MRI Images
+# Comparative Analysis of CNN Architectures for Brain Tumor Classification in MRI Images

 Model Building and Network Comparison